-- Mixing should be thorough.
-No lumps should form.
+- The formula should be mixed thoroughly in water so that no lumps are formed.
 When the formula mixture is poured into the bottle, close its lid and shake well before feeding.

-- The longer the formula is kept mixed, the higher the chances that bacteria and other microbes could develop in it.
-So, it is always best to mix formula when and as required!
+- The longer the formula is kept mixed, the higher the chances of bacteria and other microbes developing in it.
+So, it is always best to mix formula when and as required.
 While travelling, or outside for long periods of time, carry some hot water in a flask to mix the formula with.